 Isode's M-Vault directory products are a popular choice for Government directory deployments.
 This page shows why Isode's products are ideal for this environment, where typical uses include support of white pages services for email and general purpose use, support of account information and control of user access (including authentication and authorization) and support for digital signature and PKI (Public Key Infrastructure).

-Isode's M-Vault family of products support both LDAP and X.500, and are used by government organizations all round the world, due to functionality that is ideal for this type of deployment.
-M-Vault has excellent capabilities to address all of the key government directory requirements identified on this page.
-The following gives an example departmental directory.
+Isode's directory products (M-Vault LDAP and X.500 directory and Sodium Sync directory synchronisation), and are used by government organizations all round the world, due to functionality that is ideal for this type of deployment.
+M-Vault and Sodium Sync have excellent capabilities to address all of the key government directory requirements identified on this page.
+The following diagram shows an example departmental directory.

 This diagram shows:

 - LDAP Access from email clients to support address lookup and from applications to provide user authentication.

 - Directory management using Isode's M-Vault Console management tool.

 - Data management using Isode's Isode's Sodium (Secure Open Data, Identity and User Manager) data management tool.